Frequently Asked Questions on Student Loan Forgiveness

 I Applied for Consolidation, What Happens Now?

+Borrowers applying for PSLF may consolidate Direct loans (including Grad PLUS loans), FFEL loans, and Perkins loans, into a Direct Consolidation loan in order to be eligible for PSLF.
 When you consolidate, your PSLF payment count may be TEMPORARILY reduced to zero.
 This is normal.

-Now when you consolidate, you will receive credit for the "weighted average" of your payments, which is based on the number of payments made on each loan and the amount of each loan.
+When you consolidate, you will receive credit for the "weighted average" of your payments, which is based on the number of payments made on each loan and the amount of each loan.
 For example, a borrower with 60 qualifying payments on a $30,000 loan and 10 qualifying payments on another $30,000 loan will have a new payment count of 35 payments.

 Additionally, since only IDR payments on Direct loans count towards PSLF, borrowers who consolidate a combination of Direct loans and FFEL loans will receive a new payment count based on the number of qualifying payments under a Direct loan, divided by the number of loans being consolidated.
-For example, a borrower with 60 qualifying payments on one Direct loan and 0 qualifying payments on a FFEL loan, you will have a new payment count of 30 payments.
+For example, a borrower with 60 qualifying payments on one Direct loan and 0 qualifying payments on a FFEL loan will have a new payment count of 30 payments.

 The U.S. Department of Education (ED) announced that processing and servicing for Public Service Loan Forgiveness is being moved from MOHELA to StudentAid.gov.
 What does this mean?